What is Central Nervous System ?

 The Central Nervous System (CNS) is the most important unit in an organism as it is the ‘center’ or the hub which instigates information and commands and coordinates and also influences all the other actives within a body.
-This it is often called as the central processing unit of the body.
-The CNS mainly comprises of two parts: the brain and spinal cord.
+Thus it is often called as the central processing unit of the body.
+The Central Nervous System mainly comprises of two parts: The brain and spinal cord.

 The brain is the most important organ which is divided into three parts:

 - The forebrain,

 Thus consuming approximately 30 percent of oxygen.
 It interprets information from the five senses in a body along with the internal organ stomach.
 The Central Nervous System sometimes also includes the retina, optic nerves, olfactory epithelium and olfactory nerves as they connect directly with the tissues of the brain without any connecting nerve fibers.
 On the other hand, the spinal cord acts as a bridge between the brain and the body.
 Thus, if the spinal cord is injured or affected, the flow of information will be interrupted.